 The current study supports some existing research findings while differing from others that have investigated age-progression facial-wrinkling interventions (Flett et al., 2013; Burford et al., 2013).
 In relation to the one identified qualitative study which investigated women smokers’ experiences (Grogan et al., 2010) consistent themes are apparent, for instance women smokers also reported shock reactions to viewing their aged images; were concerned about significant others’ reactions; and linked effectiveness to the fact that the intervention was personally relevant.
-However there are some clear differences among accounts.
+However, there are some clear differences among accounts.
 There was no identified sub-group of female smokers who were unconcerned about their aged images and none discussed being concerned more about their health compared to appearance, as some of the men did.
-Differences in accounts may indicate that the men were more comfortable discussing health concerns in contrast to appearance, possibly in an act to provide a male appropriate response (Hargreaves & Tiggemann, 2006; Grogan et al., 2009).
+Differences in accounts may indicate that some men were more comfortable discussing health concerns in contrast to appearance, possibly because investment in appearance is still associated with women, despite changing masculinities in an act to provide a male appropriate response (Gough et al., in press; Hargreaves & Tiggemann, 2006; Grogan et al., 2009).
 Findings also extend beyond existing studies that have assessed outcomes using theory of planned behaviour assessments (Flett et al., 2013; Grogan et al. 2011).
-For instance the study provides details on the underlying mechanisms that may influence individuals reporting positive behavioural intentions towards quitting smoking.
+For instance, the study provides ‘insider’ insights into male smoker evaluations and impact on reported positive behavioural intentions towards quitting smoking.

-The current study expands the research area as prior studies have not investigated how male smokers experience age-progression facial-wrinkling interventions; findings provide information on underlying reasons why men may find them effective and also barriers to effectiveness.
-Overall there is a general consensus in the research area that age-progression facial-wrinkling interventions may play an important role in changing how young people think about smoking, regardless of gender.
+The current study expands the research area as prior studies have not investigated how male smokers experience age-progression facial-wrinkling interventions; findings highlight key accounts pertaining to intervention effectiveness as well as limitations.
+Overall, there is a general consensus in the research area that age-progression facial-wrinkling interventions may play an important role in changing how young people think about smoking, regardless of gender.

 Implications for Smoking Cessation

 Three main recommendations are provided in this paper.
-Firstly, a key recommendation includes designing physical appearance interventions that target men as well as women due to the study demonstrating that the majority of men found the intervention effective with 73 percent reporting behavioural intentions to quit after the intervention, when only one (3.3%) had prior to the intervention.
+Firstly, a key recommendation relates to designing physical appearance interventions that target men as well as women due to the study demonstrating that the majority of men found the intervention effective, with 73 percent reporting behavioural intentions to quit after the intervention, when only one (3.3%) had prior to the intervention.
 Secondly, it is recommended that smoking cessation services and promotional campaigns take into consideration the potential effectiveness of utilising personalised interventions to encourage behavioural change among young smokers.
 Finally, it is suggested that future anti-smoking health promotion does not solely focus on the detrimental health consequences of smoking, but rather targets other areas that individuals value including their physical appearance.
-Note: It is important that those who administer facial-wrinkling age-progression interventions are trained and uphold professional standards and ethical procedures, in case individuals experience an emotional reaction to viewing their aged images.
+Note: it is important that those who administer facial-wrinkling age-progression interventions are trained and uphold professional standards and ethical procedures, in case individuals experience an emotional reaction to viewing their aged images.

 Limitations